14 Home Gas Appliance Maintenance & Service Tips

 Often there is a simple fix to problems that do not require a plumber or significant expense.

 If not, you may need to call a plumber, expecially if it involves that gas works.

-Gas Hot Water Not Working - Gas Hot Water Heater Problems
+Gas Hot Water Not Working - How to Fix Water in Gas Tank

 If your gas hot water is not working the same advice applies.